-- (a) At a General Meeting, each Member has 1 vote for each Poll or Resolution. - (b) A member who is serving a Sentence of Imprisonment for an offence against the law of the Commonwealth or of a State or Territory is not entitled to vote at a general meeting. - (c) The General Meeting Chair shall not have a casting vote. - (d) If the General Meeting Chair is a Member, he or she is entitled to vote at a General Meeting in his or her capacity as a Member.
+- (a) At a General Meeting, each Member has 1 vote for each Poll or Resolution. - (b) The General Meeting Chair shall not have a casting vote. - (c) If the General Meeting Chair is a Member, he or she is entitled to vote at a General Meeting in his or her capacity as a Member.